Leave a Message

 • The 'heated' market of homes receiving multiple offers within the first 24-48 hours is no longer typical

-• Homes on average are taking longer to sell
+• Homes, on average, are taking longer to sell

 • 20% of home sellers are reducing their price